cascadiajs/cascadiajs-2020/src/views/pages/content/august-prefunk.md

 ---
 title: August Pre-Funk
-excerpt: Join us for our second ever CascadiaJS pre-conf meetup!
+excerpt: Join us for our 2nd ever pre-conf meetup!
 Featuring Timirah James, Joe Karlsson and David Guttman!
+image: /images/aug-prefunk.jpg
 ---

 Join us for a CascadiaJS pre-conference meetup, **the last one before our main event** !
 Hangout with fellow conference attendees and enjoy two awesome Lightning Talks by our friends [Timirah James](https://twitter.com/TimirahJ), [Joe Karlsson](https://twitter.com/JoeKarlsson1) and [David Guttman](https://twitter.com/davidguttman).
 Like CascadiaJS 2020, this event will take place in...
 Cyberspace!